-Your home office can be anywhere – in a separate room, a quiet corner of your bedroom, and even in your kitchen.
+Your home office can be anywhere – in a separate room, a quiet corner of your bedroom, or you can simply get a beautiful garden office in your own backyard.
 However, it’s not all the same, and your office design does depend on the location.
 In order to choose the right place for your office, you need to consider your type of work, your family life, as well as your work hours.
 For example, if you are a busy mom with flexible work hours and young kids who need your attention, a kitchen desk area could be ideal.
 On the other hand, if your job requires peace and concentration, your office should be as far away from any noise as possible.

 Make it comfortable

 Once you choose the location, it’s time to actually start decorating it.
 First things first, it needs to be comfortable.
 So, if you know that you’ll be spending lots of time on the computer, make sure to choose an ergonomically correct chair and a comfortable work desk.
 Moreover, physical comfort is not the only kind of comfort that matters – you want to feel relaxed in your office too.
 So, add a couple of plants, and don’t hesitate to personalize your office with family photos.
 This way, even when you hit a rough patch, you will be much less stressed out if you surround yourself with items that bring you comfort.

 Good lighting is essential for any workplace.
 So, if you can, choose a room or a corner that gets enough natural light.
 Of course, you can always install some quality vertical blinds that can help you control the amount of light that comes through.
 Just make sure to position your computer in a way that would reduce the glare.
 Also, when it comes to artificial lighting, you should have a good desk lamp.
 Moreover, an overhead ceiling light and a few floor lamps would provide you with good general lighting.

 Add enough storage